JCruan519/MEW-UNet/our_weights/readme.md

-You can put our wights here.
+You could put our wights here.